Oil companies brace for possible U.S. Gulf storm

 Chevron Corp (CVX.N) and Apache Corp (APA.N) said on Thursday they were evacuating workers not essential to production, such as cooks and cleaning staff, but nether reported any production impacts.

-Tropical cyclones become tropical storms when their winds exceed 39 miles per hour (63 km per hour) and become hurricanes when their winds top 74 mph (119 kph).
+Tropical cyclones become tropical storms when their winds exceed 39 miles per hour (63 km per hour) and become hurricanes when their winds top 74 mph.

 Lee would be the 12th named storm of the busy 2011 Atlantic hurricane season.